by Mike Bingham

 The chicks fledge at about 10-12 weeks of age, and leave the breeding site for several months to forage at sea.
 The fledglings have similar markings to the adults, except that they are drabber and lack the black line down the sides of the abdomen.
 Breeding success rates can be very variable, but are generally in the range of 0.5 to 1 chick fledged per clutch.
 Adults show high pair fidelity, with most pair-bonds remaining unless one partner dies.
 They also show high site fidelity, with males showing higher site fidelity than females.

 Once the second brood of chicks have fledged, the adults undertake a two week period of foraging at sea, before returning to undergo their annual moult in January and February, which lasts around three weeks.
 After the moult, adults again leave the colonies for about two weeks, to regain weight and condition, prior to returning to begin courtship once more.
-Humboldt Penguins are capable of breeding at 2 years of age, and can live to over 30 years of age in captivity, although few would achieve this in the wild.
+Humboldt Penguins are capable of breeding at 2 years of age, and can live to over 30 years of age.

 The coastline along which the Humboldt penguin is found is particularly susceptible to the influences of El Niño Southern Oscillation (ENSO) events, which occasionally bring seasons of extreme food shortage.
 During such years, cool nutrient rich waters which normally flow northwards along the coast of Chile and Peru, become displaced by warmer nutrient poor waters flowing from the central Pacific.
 This loss of nutrients results in a slowing down of primary production by phytoplankton, which in turn affects the entire marine food chain.
 Being top predators within the marine ecosystem, penguins are amongst the worst affected species, and often face complete abandonment of breeding, and even possible starvation.
 The Humboldt Penguins are particularly dependent on the availability of fish, which are forced to move further offshore in search of cooler currents.